-The real magic of this chicken fried rice Blackstone recipe is how customizable and low-effort it is.
-It works beautifully with leftover rice (which gives the perfect crispiness), and it’s just as tasty with swaps like shrimp, beef, or even pork chops.
-Everything cooks together on the griddle, so there’s no need for multiple pans or dishes—just fire up the Blackstone and get cooking!
+The real magic of this chicken fried rice Blackstone recipe is how customizable it is.
+It works well with leftover rice (which gives the perfect crispiness), and it’s just as tasty with swaps like shrimp, beef, or even pork chops.
+Everything cooks together on the griddle, so there’s no need for multiple pans or dishes, just fire up the flat top griddle and get cooking!

 Content Covered Here